melisazatta/1e-pf-zatta/README.md

 This page shows a table with all the enrollments' details.
 There is also a button to create an enrollment, which opens a dialog to choose a student and a course.
 In the 'Actions' column of the table, there is an icon to delete an enrollment.
 This will delete the enrollment from the database.
 For security, it will ask first if you are sure.

 ## Users (admin only)
-In this page there's a button for add a user that opens a dialog, in its there the admin can choose a role (amin or user).
+In this page there's a button for add a user that opens a dialog, in its the admin can choose a role (admin or user).
 Also shows a table with all the users and actions buttons to modify and delete thems, and other button to view all the user's details.

 Update user's details: Opens the same dialog to add a new user but preloaded with the user's details.